Jordan Shotwell

 The monthly-to-annual delta is now $10/month, which is the strongest argument for moving any monthly-billed Basic site to annual before the cutoff.

 Webflow added a third tier between self-serve and Enterprise that didn't exist before.
-It's called Team, and it's built for fast-growing marketing teams that have outgrown self-serve features but aren't ready for an Enterprise contract.
+It's called Team, and it's built for fast-growing marketing teams that have outgrown self-serve features but aren't ready for a full Enterprise contract.

 Pricing is $2,500/month with an annual contract.
-The plan bundles one Site with 100 CMS Collections, 10 seats (5 full and 5 limited), Localization, AEO agents, publishing workflows, page branching, single-page publishing, site activity log, custom SSL certificates, security headers, 50TB bandwidth, and 24/7 priority support.
+The plan bundles one Site with 100 CMS Collections, 10 seats (5 full and 5 limited), Localization, AEO agents, publishing workflows, page branching, single-page publishing, site activity log, custom SSL certificates, security headers, up to 30TB bandwidth, and 24/7 priority support.

 The features that previously required Enterprise (AEO agents, page branching, publishing workflows, single-page publishing) are now reachable without a custom contract.
-For a B2B marketing team running content ops at scale, that's a meaningful unlock.
+For a B2B marketing team running content ops at scale, this is solid, and what teams like Crew have been asking Webflow for.

 Webflow introduced a credit-based system for its AI features and bundled credit allocations into every Workspace plan.
 This is a structural change to how AI usage gets metered.